docs

 • Each pack directory contains a manifest.json.

 • If deploy.target === "custom", deploy.customPath is a non-empty string.
-If deploy.target === "retail", customPath is ignored (it may be null or any value).
+If deploy.target === "retail", customPath is ignored.

 If a non-required field is omitted, the default is applied silently.